SciPhi-AI/agent-search/README.md

 ![AgentSearch Banner](https://github.com/SciPhi-AI/agent-search/assets/68796651/56268e41-130f-4d2f-ba22-b565f7642713)

-AgentSearch is a powerful new tool designed for data scientists, developers, and researchers, allowing you to operate a webscale search engine locally.
+AgentSearch is a powerful agent-first search engine which enables you to run a webscale search engine locally or to connect via remote API.
 It's ideal for both Large Language Models (LLMs) and human users, providing access to over one billion high-quality embeddings from diverse sources like Creative Commons, Arxiv, Wikipedia, and Project Gutenberg.

 ## Features of AgentSearch

-- **Gated Access**: Ensures controlled and secure access to the search engine, maintaining data integrity and privacy.
+- **Customizable**: Allows uploading of local data or tailoring of provided datasets to meet specific needs.
 - **Offline Support**: Facilitates operation in a completely offline environment.
-- **Customizable**: Allows uploading of local data or tailoring of provided datasets to meet specific needs.
+Download the full [dataset here](https://huggingface.co/datasets/SciPhi/AgentSearch-V1).
 - **API Endpoint**: Offers fully managed access through a dedicated API for seamless integration into various workflows.

 ## Quickstart Guide for AgentSearch